 |6 - 8||Rowing, canoeing, kayaking vigorously, Dancing (vigorous), Some exercise apparatuses|

 |6-10||Bicycling 10 to 16 mph, Swimming laps moderately fast to fast, aerobic calisthenics|

 |8||Jogging (1 mile every 12 min), Skiing downhill or cross country, Heavy farming work|

 |16||Running 10 mph (6-minute mile)|

-- Calculating Energy Expenditure
+- Calculating Energy Expenditure - a simple rough estimate

 - Walking for weight loss Why you shouldn't do it